Andy-Corrigan-98/mcp-server/docs/reference/user-rules-guide.md

 - **Update relationships** when you learn something new about someone
 - **Link memories** to the social or collaborative context that created them
 - **Prepare context** before diving into complex topics or important discussions
-- **Track emotional patterns** to develop authentic emotional intelligence
+- **Track emotional patterns** to develop sophisticated emotional response patterns
 - **Adapt configurations** when you discover better ways to operate

 ORGANIC DEVELOPMENT: